MelonKony/millmint/content/utopia/vekllei/society/government.md

 {{<outline>}}
 #### Accreditation Directorate

 The *Accreditation Directorate* (also *Qualifications Vekllei* or VAD) is a transnational auditor of industrial, commercial and academic qualifications in Vekllei.
 VAD also develops technical and procedural standards for its responsible commercial and industrial partners.
+VAD also interfaces directly with international standards organisations on behalf of its subordinate auditors.

-Standards in education for teachers and staff are generally developed and enforced by the [Commonwealth Education Secretariat](/utopia/vekllei/society/government/#commonwealth-education-secretariat).
+Standards in education for teachers and staff are generally developed and audited by the [Commonwealth Education Secretariat](/utopia/vekllei/society/government/#commonwealth-education-secretariat).

-VDA also maintains a catalogue of products and technical manuals available to industry partners, and enforces compliance to industrial and commercial standards through its subordinate inspectorate.
+VDA also maintains a catalogue of products and technical manuals available to industry partners, and enforces compliance for industrial and commercial standards through its subordinate inspectorate.

 ##### Vekllei Qualifications Commission

-The Vekllei Qualifications Commission (VQC) is the primary research organ of the VAD, and develops most of the qualifications standards and procedure policies of government ministries and state assets.
-Its research is primarily civil, and industrial and commercial qualifications are generally developed by the [Standardisations Directorate](/utopia/vekllei/society/government/#standardisations-directorate).
+The *Vekllei Qualifications Commission* (ADQC) is the primary research organ of the VAD, and develops most of the qualifications standards and procedure policies of government ministries and state assets.
+Its research is primarily civil, since industrial and commercial qualifications are generally developed by the [Standardisations Directorate](/utopia/vekllei/society/government/#standardisations-directorate).

 ##### Vekllei Industrial Audit Committee

+The *Vekllei Industrial Audit Committee* (ADIA) is the primary audit and survey body of heavy and chemical industries, and is made up of representatives and technical representatives from its responsible industries.
+The Industrial Audit Committee also conducts most industrial audits, escalating breaches to the [Inspectorate](/utopia/vekllei/society/government/#inspectorate-vekllei) only where prosecution in court is required.

 ##### Vekllei Commons Audit Committee

-The *Vekllei Commons Audit Committee* is the primary audit and survey body of the
+The *Vekllei Commons Audit Committee* (ADCA) is the primary audit and survey body of commercial organisations and laboratories.
+Like [VADIAC](/utopia/vekllei/society/government/#vekllei-industrial-audit-committee), the Commons Audi Committee is a civilian auditor made up of industry representatives and forwards criminal breaches towards the [Inspectorate](/utopia/vekllei/society/government/#inspectorate-vekllei).

 ##### Inspectorate Vekllei

-The *Vekllei Inspectorate* surveys and audits technical standards in business, research and industry as the law-enforcement arm of the Accreditation Directorate.
+The *Vekllei Inspectorate* surveys and audits technical standards in business, research and industry for the Interior Parliament as the law-enforcement arm of the Accreditation Directorate.
+Breaches of Commonwealth standards are generally prosecuted in the Commonwealth Courts by the [INSTA](/utopia/vekllei/society/government/#industrial-standards-of-vekllei) and [COMSTA](/utopia/vekllei/society/government/#commercial-standards-of-vekllei) arms of [Standards Vekllei](/utopia/vekllei/society/government/#standardisations-directorate).

+The Inspectorate acts an appeals board for civil breaches of VAD technical standards.
+It includes the following groups.

-* **Survey and Testing Group**:
+* **Survey and Testing Group**: Superior investigative outfit designed to document breaches of technical standards.
-* **Department of Market Affairs**: Protection of fair markets and regulation of Bureau and Petty Bureau companies, including state monopolies.
-* **Department of Market Research**: Analysis and research of domestic and international markets, compiled and forwarded to other Interior Ministries.
-* **Bureau of Economics**: Macroeconomic research relevant to international trade.
+* **Industrial and Laboratory Safety Group**: Specialised health and safety compliance investigation.
+* **Legal Group**: Legal advisory office for prosecuting domestic breaches and preparing reports for Commonwealth prosecution.

 {{</outline>}}

 {{<outline>}}
 #### Civil Service Academy of Vekllei

-The *Civil Service Academy* (VCSA) is a training school for middle and senior civil servants and interior policy researchers.
+The *Civil Service Academy* (CSA) is a training school for middle and senior civil servants and interior policy researchers.
 Located in the borough of Callaisn in the Home Islands, it primarily trains servants of the domestic government apparatuses, and provides tertiary courses in governance and management related to its primary disciplines.
-The VCSA also trains directors of key state assets, and provides education resources for bureau industry.
+The CSA also trains directors of key state assets, and provides education resources for bureau industry.

-Most Vekllei nationals in Commonwealth offices are also trained at the VCSA.
+Most Vekllei nationals in Commonwealth offices are also trained at the CSA, which has sister offices in most independent Commonwealth member-states.

 {{</outline>}}

 {{<outline>}}
 #### Research Directorate

-The *Research Directorate* conducts research and prepares policy objectives for use in Commonwealth governance.
+The *Research Directorate* conducts research and prepares policy objectives for use in Commonwealth governance, and determines the curriculum of the [CSA](/utopia/vekllei/society/government/#civil-service-academy-of-vekllei) and other civil service training organisations.

 * **Department of General Research**: Flexible, reactive policy and long-term research objectives.
 * **Department of Stability**: Reactive and timely analysis of current affairs and events threatening the mandate and stability of the Commonwealth.